 - 1.2.4 The Board shall ensure effective implementation including regular communication of the Company's policies and guidelines to all directors, executives, employees, and staff.
 The Board should ensure adequate mechanisms are in place for monitoring, reviewing, and reporting compliance with the Company's policies and guidelines. - 1.3 The Board shall ensure that all directors and executives perform their responsibilities in compliance with their fiduciary duties, and that the Company operates in accordance with applicable law and standards.
 The Board is responsible for the implementation of adequate systems and controls to ensure that the Company complies with applicable law and standards for specified matters, including material investment, related party transaction, acquisition/disposal of assets, and dividend payment decisions. - 1.4 The Board shall demonstrate a thorough understanding of the division of Board and Management responsibilities.
-The Board shall also clearly define the roles and responsibilities of Management and monitor Management's proper performance of its duties. - 1.4.1 The Board shall adopt a charter that clearly sets out the roles and responsibilities of the Board and Management.
+The Board shall also clearly define the roles and responsibilities of the Chief Executive Officer and Management and monitor the Chief Executive Officer and Management's proper performance of its duties. - 1.4.1 The Board shall adopt a charter that clearly sets out the roles and responsibilities of the Board, the Chief Executive Officer and Management.
 The charter should be reviewed on a yearly basis. - 1.4.2 The Board shall have the composition, qualifications, scope of authority, responsibility and the term as specified in the Board of Directors Charter. - 1.4.3 The Board is responsible and accountable for the overall affairs of the company but may delegate day-to-day management duties.
-The Board must provide written directions to Management that clearly set out Management's responsibilities.
+The Board must provide written directions to the Chief Executive Officer and the Management that clearly set out the Chief Executive Officer and the Management's responsibilities.